getsentry/sentry-docs/docs/learn/rollups.rst

 Customize Grouping with Fingerprints
 ------------------------------------

-For some very advanced use cases clients can override the Sentry default grouping.
+For some very advanced use cases SDKs can override the Sentry default grouping.

 Two common cases generally come up here: